 As you can see, software localisation is an elaborate process that requires an expert to ensure the best possible result for you and your end users.
 EHLION can give you just the support you need.

 With the above definition of software localisation, let’s look at the best practices of software localisation.

 When you are planning to have your software localized, keep in mind these software internationalization best practices:

-- Make use of pseudo-localisation: This is a process which replaces real text with dummy translations, helping you to identify potential problems before investing in the actual localisation.
+This process replaces real text with dummy translations, helping you identify potential problems before investing in the actual localisation.

-- Consult with an expert like EHLION: It’s worth hiring an experienced localisation expert to make your software go global.
+Hiring an experienced localisation expert is worth hiring to make your software go global.
 You’ll have peace of mind that best practices are adhered to and you’ll be sure to avoid potentially costly or embarrassing mistakes.

 Benefits of software localisation